How to overcome your own mental health preconceptions and help family members speak out

 Alternatively, if you have access to Bupa Global through your employer – you and your family may be entitled to use the Employee Assistance Programme.
 The programme entitles eligible Bupa Global customers to access trained healthcare professionals 24 hours a day, 365 days a year via phone, email or online to talk through any work, life or personal concerns.

-Global Virtual Care and the second medical opinion service are provided by Advance Medical, a Teladoc Health Company, and Everyday Resources is provided by Workplace Options LLC who are both service providers for Bupa Global.
+Global Virtual Care, Second Medical Opinion and Bupa Lifeworks are not regulated by the Financial Conduct Authority or by the Prudential Regulation Authority.
+Global Virtual Care is provided by Advance Medical, a Teladoc Health Company, and Bupa Lifeworks is provided by Lifeworks who are both service providers for Bupa Global.
 Bupa Global is not responsible for any actions or omissions carried out by these third parties in the provision of these services.